shin-sakata/Citrous/README.md

 # Citrous

-### A Simple, Fast and Type-Safe Web Application Framework
+### A simple, fast and type-safe Web Application Framework

 (in development)